fshowalter/booklog/reviews/0029-the-intruder-by-richard-laymon.md

 _The Intruder_ is another of Laymon's entries in the FastBack series of books.
 The books were small--about the size of a passport--and just under 30 pages.
 With a focus on action and a low vocabulary, the series strove to foster an interest in reading for pleasure in young adults.

-There's a plot twist here that
-Laymon cannibalized for his later novel, _No Sanctuary_.
-If you've read that one, Goldie's predicament will seem a bit familiar, but it's still a fun fast read.
+There's a plot twist here that Laymon cannibalized for his later novel, _No Sanctuary_.
+But it's a good twist, even if I did see it coming.